observIQ/bindplane-agent/config/elasticsearch/filelog/README.md

 An example configuration is located [here](./config.yaml).

-1. Copy [config.yaml](./config.yaml) to `/opt/bindplane-agent/config.yaml`
+1. Copy [config.yaml](./config.yaml) to `/opt/bindplane-otel-collector/config.yaml`
 2. Modify `config.yaml` to include the Elasticsearch Exporter with endpoints to send log data to.
-3. Restart the agent: `sudo systemctl restart bindplane-agent`
+3. Restart the agent: `sudo systemctl restart bindplane-otel-collector`